 Mid-career professionals dealing with the technical, environmental, and management aspects pertaining to industrial pollution control, wastewater treatment, residuals/waste minimization, and disposal and reuse.

 Duration: 18 weeks

 ECTS credit points: 5

-- Implement industrial water management strategies for pollution prevention on a selected industrial sector
+- Define and implement cleaner production activities, industrial water management strategies for pollution and toxicity prevention

 Participants complete the course in part-time, online learning mode with a total workload of approximately 140 hours (equivalent to a course of 3 weeks full-time).
 They spend about 9 hours per week on this course by reading, watching lectures, participating in discussions, asking questions to the teacher and to fellow classmates, and working on assignments.
 Upon successful completion of the course, participants will receive a Course Certificate issued by IHE Delft.